redhawk668/ZX-Spectrum-S-Video/README.md

 # Introduction

 This PCB replaces the RF modulatorbox on a Sinclair ZX Spectrum computer.
-It's main purpose is to improve the video output of the ZX Spectrum by seperating the luma/sync (Y) and chroma (C) signals.
+It's main purpose is to improve the video output of the ZX Spectrum by seperating the luma/sync (Y) and chroma (C) signals to get rid of the dotcrawl.

-The ZX Spectrum does have a composite signal that goes into the modulatorbox, a simple modification is to cut off the +5 volt to the modulator, disconnect the composite signal from the RF modulator and feed the signal to the RCA jack of the modulator.
-This results in a signal that is slightly better than RF.
-This is a common mod and is easy to perform.
-However, the image has a lot of dot crawl, because the pixel clock is not synchronised with the PAL colour subcarrier.

 # Composite output works, why designing this board?
 Why not?
 I use a RetroTink 2X (https://www.retrotink.com/product-page/retrotink-2x), this little device converts an analog signal to HDMI output.
 The Spectrum's composite output is absolutely horrible on this.
 The RetroTink provides an s-video input, that gave me the idea to seperate the Y/C signals to convert the composite output to s-video, improving the video signal.
 Some googling later I found this thread on the World of Spectrum forums:

 https://www.worldofspectrum.org/forums/discussion/47120/new-video-about-s-video-modification-on-issue-two-48k-spectrum/p1.

-Credits to MAK1024 and RGA24 for providing the basics for this design.
+(Credits to MAK1024 and RGA24 for providing the basics for this design).

-I first built it up on a piece of stripboard and did some testing and it worked quite well with my RetroTink.
-A nice clear picture without dot crawl.
-It also gives a good picture on a Commodore 1701 CRT.

-This PCB makes the modification a bit easier to carry out and it is reversible.

 # The PCB itself

-# Rev. A
+# Rev. A - First design
 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/Rev.%20A/Final%20Design.png)

-# Rev. B
+# Rev. B - Second design
 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/Rev.%20B/Final%20Design%20Rev.%20B%20-%20Red.png)

+# Rev. C - Final design

-Rev. A is the first design I made and is a through hole design.
-Rev. B is the second I made and this is a full SMD design and based on an FMS6143 video filter driver.
+Rev. A is a through hole design and uses transistors to amplify the signal.
+Rev. B is a full SMD design and is based on an FMS6143 video filter driver.

+Rev. C is the final design and is based on a THS7314D chip, this is a 3,3 volt design and uses very little power.

-I have included the Gerber files from both designs, so you can have the PCB of your choice manufactured by your preferred manufacturer.
+I have included the Gerber files each design, so you can have the PCB of your choice manufactured by your preferred manufacturer.

 # Billing of Materials: Rev. A
 - 1x 4 pin mini din chassis (Lumberg TM 0508 A/4)